team-sakata/.github/profile/README.md

 - [研究室議論環境改善プロジェクト](https://github.com/team-sakata/2x-pj-lab_environment)

 # 🌈 Contribution guidelines - how can the community get involved?
+We're excited that you're considering contributing to our work.
+This project thrives because of the energy and dedication of our contributors.
+Before jumping in, let's go over some guidelines that will ensure a smooth and productive collaboration.

+1. **Be Respectful**: We prioritize creating an open and inclusive environment for everyone.
+Therefore, we enforce a policy of absolute respect.
+Rudeness, offensive comments, or any form of harassment will not be tolerated.
+Always keep the discussion focused on the task at hand, and remember that everyone is here to learn and grow.

+2. **Communication**: Clear communication is key.
+If you're uncertain about anything, don't hesitate to ask.
+When discussing issues or providing feedback, be constructive and provide as much context and detail as possible.
+It's okay to have disagreements, but always ensure they are about the ideas, not the people.

+3. **Start Small**: If you're new to the project, it's a good idea to start with smaller tasks.
+There are always "good first issues" labelled in our issue tracker, perfect for getting your feet wet.

+4. **Stay Focused**: Keep your contributions focused on resolving the issue at hand.
+If you find a new issue during your work, it's usually best to file a new issue report rather than expanding the scope of your current work.

+5. **Make Clean, Single-Purpose Commits**: Make sure each commit you send represents a single change that achieves a single purpose.
+This makes it easier for others to review your changes.

+6. **Concise Pull Request**: Once you're ready to share your changes, create a [_pull request_](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+In your pull request description, explain what the changes do and attach references if possible.
+If your pull request fixes an existing issue, be sure to mention it.

+Remember, everyone you're working with is a volunteer!
+Patience and kindness go a long way.
+We're all here to learn, grow, and help where we can.
+Thank you for becoming a part of our community!
 <!--
 このreadmeを編集すると、organizationの最初のページにいい感じに表示されます。
 **Here are some ideas to get you started:**